cyberyurei2000/dotfiles/README.md

 # dotfiles

-My configuration files for Windows and Linux.
+My configuration files and scripts for Windows and Linux.

 ![screenshot](./docs/screenshot.png)